rnakato/CustardPy/docs/content/QuickStart.rst

 The ``fastq/``, ``aligned/``, and ``splits/`` directories are direct outputs from **Juicer**, while several large intermediate files are automatically gzipped.

-Hi-C/Micro-C analysis using HiC-Pro
+Hi-C analysis using HiC-Pro
 ---------------------------------------------

 CustardPy also allows the Hi-C analysis by `HiC-Pro <https://nservant.github.io/HiC-Pro/>`_.

 First, edit ``config-hicpro.txt``.
 Set the ``BOWTIE2_IDX_PATH`` and ``GENOME_SIZE`` variables to absolute paths that match your environment.